RudranshKi/SRAM/README.md

 The main goal of first current mirror circuit (marked with green) is to mirror the current from the current source , so the circuit try to draw the same amount of current from the VDD source as that of current source connected.
 And the goal of second current mirror circuit (marked with blue) is to mirror the current in the both nodes for BL and BLB.

-When BL and BLB is is precharged to 1.8V the node voltage at Vsense stabilizes at a certain node value, in our case around 0.9V.
-(We do this by changing the size of the transisotrs.)
+When BL and BLB is is pre charged to 1.8V the node voltage at Vsense stabilizes at a certain node value, in our case around 0.9V.
+(We do this by changing the size of the transistors.)

 So, once the node value of BL or BLB changes the node voltage Vsense is going to reflect it immediately as the current mirror circuit above is going to try and mirror the same current in both nodes.